WalterLuong/leaffliction/README.md

 # leaffliction
-Image classification by disease recognition on leaves
+Image classification by disease recognition on leaves using CNN (VGG-19)